About 5K GM salaried workers take buyouts, avoiding layoffs

 GM hopes to get the remaining $1 billion in savings by reducing vehicle complexity and expanding use of shared parts on internal combustion and electric vehicles.
 It also plans to cut spending across the company, including for travel and marketing, the statement said.

-At a Bank of America conference Tuesday, GM Chief Financial Officer Paul Jacobson said the company will take a $1 billion charge because of the buyouts, but said it will save $1 billion per year as the workers leave later in in 2023.
+At a Bank of America conference Tuesday, GM Chief Financial Officer Paul Jacobson said the company will take a $1 billion first-quarter charge because of the buyouts, but said it will save $1 billion per year as the workers leave later in in 2023.

-The company, he said, had a goal of making attrition go faster.
 “You’ve got a pretty quick payback,” Jacobson said.

 Last month GM offered buyouts to white-collar workers with at least five years of service, and global executives who have been with the company at least two years.